-Last updated Monday 16th November 2015
+Last updated Monday 16th January 2017

-Other places to look are: Play It Again Sports, 218 Silvercreek Parkway in Guelph, who sometimes have second hand cross country ski equipment and often new equipment as well.
+Places to look are: Play It Again Sports, 218 Silvercreek Parkway in Guelph, who sometimes have second hand cross country ski equipment and often new equipment as well.
 Another source for equipment is Russ Mater who is local and will order and deliver equipment.
 He generally doesn't have a lot on hand, but does have specials now and again.
 Paramount, 30 Arrow Road, sells new cross country ski equipment and clothing.
 Speed River Cycle got out of the business a few years ago.